wso2/docs-ei/en/micro-integrator/docs/develop/injecting-parameters.md

 </messageStore>
 ```

-### Enhancing Custom Register Extension Point
+### Creating Custom Resolvers

-This feature enables the creation of custom resolvers using the associated patch ticket.
+This feature enables the creation of custom resolvers.
 Below, we outline the comprehensive steps and provide code snippets that should be integrated into the documentation to cover this new feature.

-This feature allows the creation of custom resolvers using the associated patch ticket.
-Below, we outline comprehensive steps and provide code snippets that should be integrated into the documentation to cover this new feature.

 #### Step 1: Creating a Custom Resolver Class